We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Medical researchers have recently returned to this plant product to investigate its effect on blood pressure and explore opportunities to put it to use in modern medicine and the home management of conditions.

 Researchers have concluded that one glass of beetroot juice a day is enough to significantly reduce blood pressure in people with high blood pressure.
 They conducted a placebo-controlled trial with dozens of participants.

-According to the Centers for Disease Control and Prevention (CDC), high blood pressure is either the primary cause of or contributes to more than 1,000 deaths in the United States every day.
+According to the Centers for Disease Control and Prevention (CDC), high blood pressure is either the primary cause of or contributes to

 Because of the widespread impact of high blood pressure, researchers are likely to investigate in some depth any simple dietary interventions that could potentially benefit the wider population.

 High blood pressure is a serious public health concern.
 It increases the risk of more dangerous health conditions, such as heart attack, stroke, and chronic heart failure.
 High blood pressure is also a major risk factor for kidney disease.

 Beetroot contains high levels of dietary nitrate (NO3), which the body converts into biologically active nitrite (NO2) and nitric oxide (NO).
 In the human body, NO relaxes and dilates blood vessels.

 Other leafy vegetables, such as lettuce and cabbage, also have high levels of the compound.
 They take it up from the soil through their roots.

 A meta-analysis of 16 trials was published in The Journal of Nutrition in 2013.